bnaucler/gambot/README.md

 * Reorganize main screen buttons
 * Refactor (go & js) and divide in multiple source files
 * UI for changing admin password
-* Adjustable points for win/loss/draw
+* UI & js for calls to adminhandler

 ## License
 MIT (do whatever you want)